Viltrox AF 16mm f/1.8 Z Review

 Image Quality

-I am quite impressed with the overall image quality from the Viltrox AF 16mm f/1.8 Z. Photos are sharp in the center but slightly soft in the extreme corners of the frame at f/1.8 but it quickly gets sharper up as you stop the lens down.
+I am quite impressed with the overall image quality from the Viltrox AF 16mm f/1.8 Z. Photos are sharp in the center but slightly soft in the extreme corners of the frame at f/1.8, but it quickly gets sharper as you stop the lens down.

-Vignetting is noticeable at lower f-stops but this can add a nice character to your shots.
-Again it gradually disappears as you stop the lens down or use the Lightroom profile to get rid of it entirely if you wish.
+Vignetting is noticeable at lower f-stops, but it can add a nice character to your shots.
+Again, it gradually disappears as you stop the lens down, or you can use the Lightroom profile to get rid of it entirely if you wish.

-The Viltrox 16mm has “prime lens” quality traits and the fact that you can shoot at f/1.8 will add variety in the types of shots you can produce.
+The Viltrox 16mm has “prime lens” quality traits, and the fact that you can capture images at f/1.8 will add variety in the types of photos you can produce.

 Marine Building, Vancouver, Nikon Zf, Viltrox AF 16mm f/1.8 Z @ f/2.2